SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 }
 ```

-Find the object, corresponding to the name that the user submitted in the input field with ID "**location**" and use its **code** value to make **two more GET requests**:
+Find the object, corresponding to the name that the user submitted in the input field with the ID "**location**" and use its **code** value to make **two more GET requests**:

-- For current conditions, make a request to:
+- For current conditions, request to:

 https://judgetests.firebaseio.com/forecast/today/{code}.json